First Time Trying

-Soon after transfer a nurse will visit you and explain the next steps, but you will be able to go home soon after.
+Soon after the transfer a nurse will visit you and explain the next steps, but you will be able to go home soon after.

 Pregnancy Test: This is usually taken 14-16 days after embryo transfer.
 The test results indicate whether or not an embryo has implanted in the womb.
 It might be very important to repeat this test and you will be given the necessary advice.

-If the pregnancy test proves negative, a follow up appointment with your Consultant will be arranged to discuss your future options.
-Support counselling – can always be arranged.
+If the pregnancy test proves negative, a follow-up appointment with your Consultant will be arranged to discuss your future options.
+Support counselling – can always be arranged